muhammadomer1live/datascience_project/README.md

 - For Windows users who wish to run the application natively, the `tkinter` and other graphical libraries should work as expected, but you may need to install additional dependencies using your package manager.

-## License
-[Specify your license here, e.g., MIT License]

----

-This format will give clear instructions to users on how to set up and run the program in both Linux and Windows environments, including WSL 2.